RepoMining/SimilarityCal/README.md

 | 88.9%    | 0.2613 | [0.8880, 0.9888] | [0.9877, 0.9038] | 55/200        |

+## Train
+In ```sequential``` directory, run the ```Repo embedding``` part of ```sequentail_trainer.ipynb``` file.

 ## Calculate Similarity

 The similarity here actually represents the probability determined by the binary classifier that two repositories share the same topic.
-However, due to the nature of the twins neural network model, to ensure consistent results regardless of the input order, the final similarity is the average of the outputs obtained by feeding two repository embedding with different orders.
+However, due to the nature of the twins neural network model, to ensure consistent results regardless of the input order, the final similarity is the average of the outputs obtained by feeding two repository embedding in different orders.
 In addition, before proceeding, the names of the two repositories are compared, and if they are the same, the similarity is directly set to 1.

 ![image.png](./assets/1691748353138-image.png)